TE Connectivity Ltd. (TEL) to Issue Quarterly Dividend of $0.59 on March 1st

-TE Connectivity Ltd. (NYSE:TEL – Get Rating) announced a quarterly dividend on Monday, March 20th, Wall Street Journal reports.
-Shareholders of record on Friday, February 16th will be given a dividend of 0.59 per share by the electronics maker on Friday, March 1st.
-This represents a $2.36 dividend on an annualized basis and a yield of 1.88%.
+TE Connectivity Ltd. (NYSE:TEL – Get Rating) announced a quarterly dividend on Tuesday, March 21st, Wall Street Journal reports.
+Stockholders of record on Friday, February 16th will be paid a dividend of 0.59 per share by the electronics maker on Friday, March 1st.
+This represents a $2.36 annualized dividend and a dividend yield of 1.91%.
 The ex-dividend date is Thursday, February 15th.

-TE Connectivity has raised its dividend by an average of 7.2% per year over the last three years and has increased its dividend every year for the last 13 years.
-TE Connectivity has a dividend payout ratio of 29.3% indicating that its dividend is sufficiently covered by earnings.
-Equities research analysts expect TE Connectivity to earn $7.53 per share next year, which means the company should continue to be able to cover its $2.24 annual dividend with an expected future payout ratio of 29.7%.
+TE Connectivity has raised its dividend payment by an average of 7.2% annually over the last three years and has raised its dividend every year for the last 13 years.
+TE Connectivity has a payout ratio of 29.3% meaning its dividend is sufficiently covered by earnings.
+Equities analysts expect TE Connectivity to earn $7.53 per share next year, which means the company should continue to be able to cover its $2.24 annual dividend with an expected future payout ratio of 29.7%.

 TE Connectivity Ltd. engages in the design and manufacture of connectivity and sensor solutions.
 It operates through the following segments: Transportation, Industrial, and Communications Solutions.
 The Transportation Solutions segment offers products that are used in the automotive, commercial transportation, and sensors markets.